kluchey/OMG/pages/MTH1W 0 Skill Review.md

-- Objective:  Students will review three key skills that will continue to be developed throughout Grade 9
+- Objective:  Students will review three key skills that will continue to be developed throughout all units of Grade 9 Mathematics.
-- Representing Numbers with Fractions logseq.order-list-type:: number
+	- Representing Numbers
+	  logseq.order-list-type:: number
 	- Solving for an Unknown
 	  logseq.order-list-type:: number
 	- Computational Thinking
 	  logseq.order-list-type:: number